Home » Bread Baking » Perfect Oatmeal Sandwich Bread

 Instructions

 • Mix hot water and oats.
 In a large mixing bowl, combine the hot water and oats.
-Stir to combine and let cool to lukewarm, about.
-90℉.
-(Don't skip the cooling step or the hot water will kill the yeast.)
+Stir and let it cool to lukewarm, around 90℉ (32℃).
+Do not skip this step, as hot water can kill the yeast.

 metal bowl with oatmeal

-• Knead dough.
-Add the remaining ingredients and stir until combined.
-The dough may appear slightly dry at first.
-If it does not come together and continues to seem dry, add more water a tablespoon at a time.
-Knead by hand, stand mixer, or bread machine on the dough cycle until smooth and elastic.
-When sufficiently kneaded, windows will be visible in dough when it is stretched apart.
-(If using bread machine, skip ahead to step 4.)
+• Knead the dough.
+Add the honey, brown sugar, salt, all-purpose flour, whole wheat flour, softened butter, and instant yeast to the bowl.
+Stir until combined.
+If the dough seems dry, add water a tablespoon at a time until it comes together.
+Knead by hand, using a stand mixer, or in a bread machine on the dough cycle until smooth and elastic.
+The dough should pass the "windowpane test" when stretched.
+(If using a bread machine, skip to step 4.)

 metal stand mixer bowl with smooth bread dough.

 • First rise.
-Place the dough in a clean, lightly oiled bowl and cover with a clean, damp tea towel.
-Place in a warm place to rise until doubled in bulk, about 1 hour.
-(Try an oven that is slightly warmed and then turned off.)
+Transfer the dough to a clean, lightly oiled bowl.
+Cover with a damp tea towel and place in a warm area to rise until doubled in size, about 1 hour.
+A slightly warmed oven that is turned off works well for this.

 bowl showing ball of dough before and after rising

 • Shape into loaf.
-When the dough is sufficiently risen, turn out onto the counter to shape.
-First stretch the dough so that it is as long as the long side of your loaf pan.
-Tuck the corners in then start rolling up into a log.
-(Shoulders in, head down.).
-Pinch all the seams shut.
+Once the dough has doubled, turn it out onto a lightly floured surface.
+Stretch it to match the length of your loaf pan.
+Tuck in the corners, then roll it up tightly into a log.
+Pinch the seams to seal.

 rolled up log of dough.

 • Second rise.
-Place into a lightly oiled loaf pan with the seam side down.
-Cover with. greased plastic wrap and set in a warm place to rise, until the loaf is 2 inches over the top of the pan, about 45 minutes to 1 hour.
-Towards the end of the rising time, preheat your oven to 350 degrees.
+Place the dough, seam side down, into a lightly oiled loaf pan.
+Cover with greased plastic wrap and let it rise in a warm place until it reaches about 2 inches above the pan, approximately 45 minutes to 1 hour.
+Preheat your oven to 350°F (175°C) during the last 15 minutes of this rise.

 sandwich loaf before and after second rise

 • Bake.
-When the loaf has risen, remove the plastic wrap.
-If desired, brush the top gently with water and press oats on top.
-Bake at 350 for.
-35-45 minutes, until golden brown.
-Cool on wire rack.
-Allow to cool completely before slicing.
-Will stay fresh at room temperature, tightly wrapped, for 3 days, or frozen up to month.
+Remove the plastic wrap from the risen dough.
+If desired, brush the top with water and sprinkle oats on top.
+Bake in a preheated oven at 350°F (175°C) for 35-45 minutes or until golden brown.
+Cool on a wire rack.
+Allow the loaf to cool completely before slicing.
+The bread stays fresh at room temperature for up to 3 days when tightly wrapped or can be frozen for up to a month.

 fully baked oatmeal sandwich bread.